-I recently came across activated charcoal this year, while I was looking for a natural toothpaste recipe that could eliminate bad breath and whiten teeth!
+I recently came across activated charcoal this year, while I was looking for a natural toothpaste recipe that could help eliminate bad breath and whiten teeth!

-What Is Activated Black Charcoal?
+What is Activated Black Charcoal?

-Benefits of Using Activated Charcoal
+Benefits of Activated Charcoal

-1. Remedy for Toxins and Poisons.
+1. Acts a Remedy for Toxins and Poisons.

 2. Ingredient in Beauty Products.

 Activated charcoal has become more and more prominent in many beauty products, too.
 It’s very effective at removing bacteria, dirt, chemicals, and build-up on the skin, and makes a wonderful black pigment for homemade eyeliners and mascaras.

 3. Oral Health.

 While activated charcoal doesn’t neutralise toxins, it does however bind them to the many tiny pores on its surface, and remove them as its excreted from the body.

 It’s used by many manufacturers in powders, toothpastes, and oral care rinses, as it can bind to bacteria and other harmful substances and remove them from the mouth.
 People also use it to help remove stains from their teeth, as it binds to these staining substances, and can whiten teeth in only a few uses!
 (Warning: activated charcoal can be quite abrasive so use with caution).

 How to Use Activated Charcoal